AccelerationConsortium/automated_viscosity_measurements/README.md

 ## License

 This project is part of the Acceleration Consortium's research initiatives.
-Please contact the repository maintainers for licensing information.
+Please contact the repository maintainers (koketso.gaborekwe@utoronto.ca) for licensing information.

 ---